 Our residents attend age-appropriate classes with their peers and complete coursework geared toward their needs.
 They are in class from 9 a.m. to 3 p.m. every weekday.
 School is offered year-round, and because we are a mental health treatment center, we integrate therapeutic components into our school day.
 We believe our residents heal best when treatment is not restricted to only group and individual therapy, so we are intentional about not limiting treatment to activities outside the classroom.

 For more information about the academic component of treatment at Acadia Montana, or for any additional questions that you may have, please feel free to contact us at your convenience.
-We look forward to helping you determine if Acadia Montana is be the place where your child has the best opportunity to begin to heal from his or her mental health concerns.
+We look forward to helping you determine if Acadia Montana is be the place where your child has the best opportunity to begin to heal from his or her mental health & behavioral health concerns.